The Clear Edge

 The Executive Summary

-• Who this is for: Service and consulting operators in the $75K–$150K/month band who just closed a quarter, feel like they worked 50–60+ hours weekly, and saw flat revenue, slipping margins, or rising exhaustion.
+• Who this is for: Service and consulting operators in the $75K–$150K/month band who closed a quarter working 50–60+ hours and saw flat revenue, squeezed margins, or rising exhaustion.

-• What you’ll learn: The five winning moves—Protected Time First, Fix One Constraint, Hold Course, Simplify Offers, and Measure Weekly—plus concrete examples (Marcus, Sarah, Rachel, Michael, Alex) and the exact numbers behind their gains.
+• What you’ll learn: The five winning moves—Protected Time First, Fix One Constraint, Hold Course, Simplify Offers, Measure Weekly—with specific Q3 numbers and examples that show how each move actually played out.

-• What changes if you apply it: You shift from scattered initiatives, mid-quarter pivots, and complexity creep to a tight 12-week plan that compounds into $15K–$28K monthly growth, 3–6 fewer hours weekly, and 18–38% higher revenue per hour.
+• What changes if you apply it: You trade scattered initiatives and mid-quarter pivots for a tight 12-week plan that compounds into $15K–$28K monthly growth with 3–6 fewer hours and 18–38% higher revenue per hour.

-• Time to implement: Use Week 0 to design the plan, then run all five moves over 12 weeks, with the first 4–6 weeks focused on constraint fixes and the back half of the quarter capturing the compounding upside.
+• Time to implement: Use Week 0 to design your plan, then run all five moves over 12 weeks, with the first 4–6 weeks fixing your main constraint and the back half capturing compounding upside.

 Written by Nour Boustani for $75K–$150K/month operators who want each quarter to add $15K–$28K in monthly revenue without adding more hours, more complexity, or more guesswork.